FalconSocial/frontend-assignment/README.md

 ## How to submit
 You submit your result via a repo on GitHub.
+Clone this repo and point the remotes to your own public repo and you should be good to go.

 Make sure that you have a Git history with meaningful commits that tells the story of how you solved the task.
 A single init commit (or similar) contaning the entire solution is highly discouraged and will prevent us from doing proper evaluation.